de-nordic/zephyr/samples/drivers/soc_flash_nrf/README.rst

 Building and Running
 ********************

-The application will build for any SoC with internal storage access enabled, as it is default for SoC devices with defined fixed-partition, over that internal storage, labeled `storage_partition`.
+The sample will be built for any SoC with internal storage, as long as there is a fixed-partition named `storage_partition` defined on that internal storage.

 .. zephyr-app-commands::
    :zephyr-app: samples/drivers/soc_flash_nrf